 A translator who embarks on the seemingly steep path of medical translation has two main obstacles: medical knowledge, and medical terminology.
 This post is about the latter.
 Medical terminology presents problems which are different from other specialised domains.
 This post presents the most obvious problems in determining the right medical terminology.
 It is not an extensive list; nevertheless, it should present a clear case for the difficulties translators encounter in translating medical texts.
 Though written mostly from the point-of-view of French to English translation, it can also apply to medical translation of all language pairs.
-Lastly, these issues can also apply to the practice of medical lexicography.
+Lastly, these issues also apply to the practice of medical lexicography.

-One of the first criteria that a medical translator has to determine is their target audience.
+One of the first criteria that a medical translator must determine is their target audience.
 The target audience will determine whether the text is translated into layperson terms or medical terms (or both).
 For example, “Varicelle” (FR) would not be automatically translated into “Varicella” (EN), which is the medical term for “Chickenpox”, if the text is intended for a layperson (e.g. a patient).

-Eponyms present a big problem in medical translation because often they are synonyms for another term.
-For example, according to Dermatology Therapy : A-Z Essentials, “Infantile Scurvy” has the following synonyms: “Barlow’s disease”; “Möller-Barlow disease”; “Barlow’s syndrome”; “Cheadle-Möller-Barlow syndrome”; “Moeller’s disease”; “vitamin C deficiency syndrome”.
+Eponyms present a big problem in Medical translation because often they are synonyms for another term.
+For example, according to Dermatology Therapy : A-Z Essentials, “infantile scurvy” has the following synonyms: “Barlow’s disease”; “Möller-Barlow disease”; “Barlow’s syndrome”; “Cheadle-Möller-Barlow syndrome”; “Moeller’s disease”; “vitamin C deficiency syndrome”.
 Choosing between an eponym and another term would depend on which is more common in the target culture.

 Another criterion to determine from the outset is whether to translate into British or American English (or rather, whether to adopt British or American medical terms).
 This may be a minor point, and most doctors would still understand, but not knowing the difference will mean a compromise on term consistency when you start mixing up your “hematomas” (US) with “haematomas” (UK).
 Sometimes, the spelling may be the same but the meaning is different.
 “Surgery” is a place where you get cut open in the US, but also a doctor’s office or their opening hours in the UK.